WebDevBootcamp/course-content/module3/best_practices.md

 There is no right answer for best practices, but thinking about these ideas is an important part of continuing to improve as a developer.

-Why do we care about writing *good* code:
+Why we care about writing *good* code:

 * Play nicely with other libraries
-* Creating a maintainable codebase
+* Creating maintainable codebases
 * Enabling people to collaborate effectively
 * Avoid common pitfalls

 > Break any of these rules sooner than say anything outright barbarous
 >